 Here are the things that I did before my final exam:

 1. Learn the IELTS Reading core curriculum:

-I took a visit to www.ielts.org to have a clean idea about the core curriculum of IELTS test and as Reading module became my hunting ground, I looked at it in a special manner.
+I took a visit to www.ielts.org to have a clear idea about the core curriculum of the IELTS test and as the Reading module became my hunting ground, I looked at it in a special manner.